nuetzliches/spocr/CONTRIBUTING.md

 - Small, focused changes are easier to review.
 - Before starting a major feature: open an issue and discuss it first.
-- No direct commits to `main` – work through branches.
+- No direct commits to `master` – work through branches.

 ## Branch Naming Convention